-TCS offers an Airport Monitor Program on the December and March breaks to support students who rely on air travel to get home.
-For a small fee, TCS Airport Monitors assist students through Toronto's Pearson International Airport both when they depart from campus and upon their return to the School.
-The goal is to reduce travel anxiety, while offering reassurance for both families and house teams.
-Information on this program is provided directly to families in the summer and is also available for reference in the travel information section of Edsby.
-Keep in mind when reserving flights that the airport monitor cannot service airport shuttles that arrive at the airport earlier than 4:59 a.m. for departure, nor can they provide service for students returning to TCS in the morning or very late at night (i.e. past midnight) unless due to flight delay.
-Note that students who are flying as "unaccompanied minors" are not eligible to use the TCS Airport Monitor service due to airline regulations.
+If interested, ISGC (International Student Guardianship Canada) is available to assist students with airport monitoring services either to or from Toronto's Pearson Airport.
+Parents may contact ISGC directly for further details and pricing on this assistance at isguardianshipcanada.com.
+Keep in mind when reserving flights that the airport monitor cannot service airport shuttles that arrive at the airport earlier than 4:59 a.m. for departure, nor can they provide service for students returning to TCS in the morning or very late at night (i.e., past midnight) unless due to flight delay.
+Note that students who are flying as "unaccompanied minors" can benefit from ISGC assistance.